 Hepatitis C is a liver disease that can cause either short-term (acute) or long-term (chronic) illness.
 Chronic hepatitis C can lead to serious, even life-threatening complications.
 Whether acute or chronic, it’s a contagious disease caused by the hepatitis C virus.

-In the United States, it’s estimated that 2.7 to 3.9 million people are living with chronic hepatitis C.
+In the United States, it’s estimated that

 If you have hepatitis C or are close to someone who has it, you may be concerned about disease transmission.
 That’s certainly understandable.
 It’s important to remember that the main method of transmission is through contact with infected blood.

 Read on to learn how hepatitis C does — and doesn’t — spread, plus some practical tips to help prevent transmission.

 The virus spreads from direct contact with infected blood.
 This means that the blood of an infected person somehow gets inside the body of someone who, up to that point, wasn’t infected.

 It can also spread through sexual contact.
 This is more likely to occur if you:

 - have multiple sex partners

 It’s possible that the virus can be transmitted during tattooing or body piercing if the practitioner doesn’t follow strict hygienic practices.